XthemeOrg/Xtheme/README.md

 Almost all behavior can be changed at deployment time just by editing the configuration.

-If you are running this code from Git, you should read GIT-Access for instructions on how to fully check out the xtheme tree, as it is spread across many repositories.
+If you are running this code from Git, you should read GIT-Access for instructions on how to fully check out the Xtheme tree, as it is spread across many repositories.

 ## basic build instructions for the impatient

 Whatever you do, make sure you do *not* install Xtheme into the same location as the source.
-Xtheme will default to installing in `$HOME/xtheme`, so make sure you plan accordingly for this.
+Xtheme will default to installing in `$HOME/Xtheme`, so make sure you plan accordingly for this.

     $ git submodule update --init
     $ ./configure